1 Abstract¶

 sphinx.ext.doctest provides three methods for writing doctests:

-2. A doctest directive that provides control over test groupings, what doctest directives are applied to process the doctest, and whether or not to hide the doctest in the build site.
+directive that provides control over test groupings, what doctest directives are applied to process the doctest, and whether or not to hide the doctest in the build site. - A

 This third method is unique to sphinx.ext.doctest.
 It gives authors the flexibility to separately introduce the input and output.
 On the other hand, readers are used to seeing code and output paired together (not only do doctests pair code and output, but Jupyter Notebooks as well).